 There is consensus on the clinical definition.
 Michael Seto and his colleagues agree that a paedophile is someone who has a sexual interest in pre-pubescent children, so typically those under the ages of 11 or 12.

 But whether the prevalence using this definition is 0.5%, as James Cantor says or 1%, as Michael Seto says, you can be assured than in any large group of people - whether they be politicians, entertainers, or Catholic clergy - you are likely to find some paedophiles.

 Paedophilia is not restricted to men - some women also sexually abuse children, although research suggests this is much less common.

 But back to the Pope.
 How would he define "paedophile"?
 We don't know, but there is a clue.

 There is one well-known study of child abuse among Catholic clergy, carried out by John Jay College of Criminal Justice in New York.
 Its researchers went to each diocese in the US and found all the plausible accounts of abuse involving clergy who served between 1950 and 2002 - and they found that 4.2% of had been plausibly accused of abuse.

 That included allegations of abuse of adolescents as well as pre-pubescent children.

-But if you use the stricter, clinical definition of paedophilia the figure drops to between 1-2% according to Prof Philip Jenkins from the Institute of Studies of Religion at Baylor University in Texas.
+But if you consider just pre-pubescent children, the figure drops to between 1-2% according to Prof Philip Jenkins from the Institute of Studies of Religion at Baylor University in Texas.
 This corresponds, more or less, with the figure attributed to the Pope.

 "If he was using a different word like 'abusive clergy' then I think he would be going for a higher figure," says Jenkins.